Special Educational Needs and Disabilities (SEND)

 Speech and Language

 When children begin to attend our school in Foundation Stage (either Reception or Nursery classes) a baseline assessment is completed.
-All of these baseline assessments are overseen by our EY Leader and by our Special Educational Needs Coordinator (SENCO) and Headteacher.
+All of these baseline assessments are overseen by our EY Leader and by our Inclusion Leader and Headteacher.

 Assessment, Monitoring and Review